Robert S. Wiesenthal: Achievements

 Crain's New York Business named him on its “40 Under 40” list in 2003.

 In 2010, Wiesenthal was an inductee of the World Economic Forum’s Young Global Leaders, along with Sergey Brin of Google, Mark Zuckerberg of Facebook, Peter Thiel of PayPal, and others.

 In 2014, he was named to the Billboard Power 100, an annual survey of the most powerful people in the music business as determined by Billboard Magazine.

 In October 2015, the company he co-founded, BLADE, was named one the "100 Hottest Startups in New York City" as determined by Business Insider.

 He serves on the board of directors of Entercom Communications Corp., the fourth largest radio broadcaster in the U.S., TripAdvisor, Inc. (the second largest East Coast-based Internet company by market capitalization), global pay-TV network operator Starz as well as Jawbone, a leading connected consumer device company specializing in personal wellness technology and audio products.

 He is a mentor of Techstars NYC, a mentorship-driven start-up accelerator and seed fund that helps emerging digital companies launch and obtain strategic funding.

 Personal life

 Wiesenthal lives in New York City.
 He had raced Formula Ford cars in the U.S. which led to his passion of car collecting and subsequently to creating with a partner the Bridgehampton Motoring Club, the leading Active Storage Collector car facility in the U.S.

 During Roger Waters' 2010 U.S. tour "The Wall", Wiesenthal played the ukulele with Waters and his band during a set for two dates at Madison Square Garden.

-Wiesenthal was previously married to founder and chief executive of GingerBread Capital, Linnea Conrad Roberts.
-They have one son (born 1997).
+Wiesenthal was previously married to the founder and chief executive of GingerBread Capital, Linnea Conrad Roberts.
+They have one son, Richard (born 1997), who is a music producer.
+He also has a daughter, Lila (born 2010) with former partner Kathrine Paige Nelson.